 My child has HIV, what treatment do they need?

-Once your child has started HIV treatment, it is important that they take it every day.
-For babies and young children, some HIV drugs are available as liquids or syrups.
-However, not all HIV drugs are available in this form, and some may not be available where you live.
+The drugs your child can take may vary according to national guidelines.
+Some types of HIV medication for babies and young children are available as liquids or syrups.
+However, not all drugs are available in this form and some may not be available where you live.